 - Cherry Gin Rickey

 - Strawberry Basil Margarita

-Did you make this this watermelon mojito?
-I’d love to know how it turned out!
-Leave a comment and a rating below
+Did you make these Watermelon Mojitos?
+I’d love to know how they turned out!
+Leave a comment and a rating below.

 Watermelon MojitosPrint Recipe Rate this Recipe Pin Recipe